Nilesha12345/Basic_Docker_K8s_NodeServer/docker.md

 **NOTE : Below commands are same for Option 1 and 2.
 Complete either one of the above options and then execute the below instructions**

-3.Open the Browser and enter the URL :
+3. Open the Browser and enter the URL :
 `````
 http://localhost:9000/
 `````